Threetwosevensixseven/MAMENextPlugins/README.md

 ```

 It is likely that other ZX Spectrum Next plugins will use other command numbers on this port, and will similarly ignore commands `0` and `1`.

+### Licence and Acknowledgements

+All plugins except are copyright © 2025 Robin Verhagen-Guest, and are licensed under [MIT](https://github.com/Threetwosevensixseven/MAMENextPlugins/blob/main/LICENSE).

+The MAME project as a whole is distributed under the terms of the GNU General Public License, version 2 or later (GPL-2.0+), since it contains code made available under multiple GPL-compatible licenses.
+See full licence details [here](https://docs.mamedev.org/license.html).

+Big thanks to holub, jjjs, Ped7g, MattN and others for debugging assistance and general moral support while writing these plugins.